yapro/doctrine2-orientdb-restful-driver/README.md

 UnitTest
 ----------------------------------

-You can check you fix with next command:
+You can check you fix (or features) with next command:

-    $ bin/phpunit -c app vendor/yapro/doctrine2-orientdb-restful-driver/Tests/Crud.php
+    $ bin/phpunit -c app vendor/yapro/doctrine2-orientdb-restful-driver/Tests/Crud.php --env=dev

 Help
 ----------------------------------